 Shift the origin of your textures.

-Advanced Render Options
+Render Options and Advanced Render Options

-Check which object this material is applied to.
+The object this material is applied to.